DakshMiglani/dak.sh/content/about-me.md

 - What Operating System do you use?

-I am a \*nix user, I'm currently using Arch Linux with 4.18.16 Kernel.
+I am a \*nix user, I'm currently using Arch Linux with 4.19.46 LTS Kernel.

 - What editors do you use?

-I primarly use NeoVim and visual-studio code.
+I primarly use Neovim and sublime-text 3 (that too with vim bindings, ie: vintage mode).

 - What programming languages do you prefer?